preyneyv/preyneyv.github.io/_posts/posts/2019-05-06-the-benefits-of-being-a-programmer.md

 So I brought out my image processing skills that I picked up at my internship and got to work making the QR code look much nicer, without affecting its ability to be scanned.
 Did you know that you can cover about 30% of the code and it will still scan correctly, without any problems?

 Once I got the look I was going for, all that was left to do was to throw everything in a loop and voilà!
-Now I had a folder full of QR codes and...
+Now I had 150 QR codes and...
 150 people... to... email... them to.
 Dangnabbit.

 My mind first went to mail merge.
 Now I'm not a fan of Outlook, but in dire times, you turn to even your worst enemy.
 Unfortunately, Outlook doesn't support changing the attachment per person you're send to, so that's a no-go.
 Idea #2 was a plugin for Google Sheets that does support mail merge with changing attachments, but I was smacked with a paywall limiting the number of accounts to 50.